liaam-dev/ellia-privacy/Privacy Policy.md

 ## What data do we collect?

-We only collect channel IDS, Message content is collected when someone send a swear messages.
+We only collect channel IDS.

 ## Why do we need the data?